Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Kitaev-Heisenberg model

+Under uniform magnetic fields $\bm h=\sum_{a=x,y,z}h^a\bm e_a$, the Kitaev model can have a gapped quantum spin liquid phase with the Chern number $C=1$ when $h^xh^yh^z\not=0$~\cite{Kitaev_2006}.
+The Majorana fermion in that phase has a mass gap $m$, the third-order of the external magnetic field:

+We obtain the relation \eqref{Majorana_gap_field_3rd} by regarding the Zeeman energy $-\sum_j \bm h \cdot \bm S_j$ as a perturbation to the Kitaev(-Heisenberg) model.
+The third-order perturbation gives rise to the mass term,

+with $\tilde h \propto m \propto h^xh^yh^z/K^2$.
+In the presence of the perturbative $\Gamma'$ interaction and the Zeeman energy, we obtain the mass term \eqref{Majorana_mass_term} in the second-order process of the perturbation expansion instead of the third-order one without the electric field.
+For example, let us consider the M$_1$--M$_2$ bond on the $xy$ plane.
+Taking the Zeeman energy $-h^z \sum_j S_j^z$ and the $\Gamma'$ interaction $\Gamma' \sum_{\braket{i,j}_z}(S_i^xS_j^y+S_i^yS_j^x)$ on that bond as perturbations to the Kitaev-Heisenberg Hamiltonian, we obtain~\cite{takikawa_kitaev_off-diagonal_2019,takikawa_kitaev_off-diagonal_2020}

-The Kitaev model can have a gapped QSL phase with the Chern number $C=1$ when $h^xh^yh^z\not=0$~\cite{Kitaev_2006}.
-The Majorana mass gap $\propto|h^xh^yh^z|$ is the third order of the external magnetic field.
-Interestingly, the $\Gamma'$ interaction generates the mass $\propto|h^x\Gamma'|$ of the Majorana fermion together with the magnetic field~\cite{takikawa_kitaev_off-diagonal_2019,takikawa_kitaev_off-diagonal_2020}.
-If $\Gamma'=0$ for $\bm{E}=\bm{0}$, the Majorana mass $\propto|h^xE^z|$ is the second order about the external electromagnetic fields.
-The $\bm{E}$-driven $\Gamma'$ interaction can induce quantum phase transitions between gapped QSLs with different Chern numbers~\cite{takikawa_kitaev_off-diagonal_2020}.
-A recent study~\cite{ralko_kitaev_DM_2020} pointed out that the DMI can also drive quantum phase transitions between gapped QSLs under magnetic fields.
-The electric field controls these magnetic anisotropies and drives topological quantum phase transitions under a constant magnetic field.
+Suppose that we have no $\Gamma'$ interactions in the first place (i.e., $\Gamma'=0$ for $\bm{E}=\bm{0}$).
+Then, the Majorana mass $\propto|h^xE^z|$ is the second order about the external electromagnetic fields.
+Furthermore, the $\bm{E}$-induced $\Gamma'$ interaction can induce topological phase transitions between gapped quantum spin liquids with different Chern numbers~\cite{takikawa_kitaev_off-diagonal_2020}.
+In addition to the $\Gamma'$ intearction, the electric field can also induce the DMI as we saw in this section though we need nonequivalence between ligand sites.
+A recent study~\cite{ralko_kitaev_DM_2020} pointed out that the DMI can also drive topological quantum phase transitions between gapped quantum spin liquids under magnetic fields.
+Therefore, the electric field turns out to be capable of inducing various topological quantum phase transitions in combination with the magnetic field.

-The DMI sustains when we build the Kitaev-Heisenberg-DMI-$\Gamma'$ model from our three-site model \eqref{H_spin_kitaev_out-of-plane} [Figs.~\ref{fig:TST_kitaev}~(e) and \ref{fig:Jeff}~(e)] if the L$_1$ and L$_2$ sites are crystallographically nonequivalent.
-The inversion-symmetric $\Gamma'$ interaction sustains even when L$_1$ and L$_2$ are equivalent.
-For example, we obtain the Kitaev-Heisenberg-$\Gamma'$ model when we apply the electric field along, for example, the $[111]$ direction~\cite{suppl}.
-We may expect topological phase transitions due to the $\bm{E}$-driven DMI and the $\bm{E}$-driven $\Gamma'$ interaction if a Kitaev material is close enough to the transition point in the $\bm{h}-\Gamma'$ phase diagram.